 B.C.
 Land Matching Program

 The B.C.
-Land Matching Program (BCLMP) provides land matching and business support services to new farmers looking for land to farm as well as landowners interested in finding someone to farm their land.
-The benefits of land matching are hands on, personalized support services to new farmers and landowners to better understand regulations, evaluate opportunities, access resources, and ultimately find a land match partner.
-The program is administered by the Young Agrarians and addresses the significant barrier to land access for those seeking to enter the B.C. agriculture industry.
+Land Matching Program (BCLMP) provides land matching and business support services to new farmers looking for land to farm, as well as landowners interested in finding someone to farm their land.
+The benefits of land matching are hands-on, personalized support services to new farmers and landowners to better understand regulations, evaluate opportunities, access resources, and ultimately find a land match partner.
+The program is delivered by Young Agrarians, a program of FarmFolk CityFolk Society, and addresses the significant barrier to land access for those seeking to enter the B.C. agriculture industry.

 The B.C.
 Land Matching Program provides: